 Analyzing Occidental Petroleum's Unusual Options Activity

-Occidental Petroleum (NYSE:OXY) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $30.84 following the option alert.
+On Wednesday, shares of Occidental Petroleum (NYSE:OXY) saw unusual options activity.
+After the option alert, the stock price moved down to $29.83.

 - Sentiment: BULLISH